Comeng (train): Construction and delivery

+Entry to service

 The first Comeng set, 301M-1001T-302M, entered service on 28 September 1981.
 By the middle of 1984, 76 sets had been delivered, and some of the older trains, including the last of the Tait rolling stock, had begun to be phased out.
 Following the operational problems and subsequent failed refurbishment of the Harris fleet, the initial order was increased from 100 to 190 3-car sets, with the aim of completely replacing both the Tait and Harris sets by 1988.

+The first sets experienced issues with the GEC traction equipment that had originally been suggested by VicRail, as it had proven successful in Ireland and Hong Kong but was not suited to Melbourne's climate, including higher ambient temperatures and dust issues, particularly affecting the camshafts.
+These issues were magnified by late component delivery from GEC's factory in England, and discussions between the Comeng team and GEC's chairman led to some sets of equipment being airfreighted over to Dandenong to avoid production line delays.

+Electric train drivers were rostered and trained en-masse for use of the new trains, which led to some drivers being taught how to operate the new equipment but then not using that knowledge for months; to overcome the issue Comeng provided electricians in the driving cabins to remind the train drivers how to operate the new equipment.

 Set 381M-1041T-382M was the first delivered in the Metropolitan Transit green and yellow scheme, though the sets including 27T and 28T had been repainted (with those cars renumbered 1027T and 1028T respectively) before then.
-Notably, when the 41st set was delivered the front panels of the motor carriages were still silver-framed rather than yellow.
+Notably, when the 41st set was delivered the front panels of the motor carriages were grey or silver-framed rather than the earlier orange or later yellow.

+Due to the ongoing issues with GEC's traction equipment, set 469M-1085T-470M was fitted with AEG camshaft control equipment instead.
+It performed admirably but due to no further decisions being made, it remained an orphan set.